leanderkretschmer/redmine_calendar_subscription/README.md

 ## Requirements

-* Redmine 2.4.x
+* Redmine 6.x

 ## Install

-1. Follow the Redmine plugin installation steps at http://www.redmine.org/wiki/redmine/Plugins.
-Make sure the plugin is installed to `#{RAILS_ROOT}/plugins/redmine_calendar_subscription`
+1. Follow the Redmine plugin installation steps at `https://www.redmine.org/wiki/redmine/Plugins`.
+Install to `plugins/redmine_calendar_subscription`
-1. Rerun `bundle install` to install all necessarry gems
+1. Run `bundle install`
-1. Setup the database using the migrations: `rake redmine:plugins:migrate RAILS_ENV=production`
+1. (If upgrading from older versions) Run migrations: `bundle exec rake redmine:plugins:migrate RAILS_ENV=production`
 1. Log into your Redmine as an Administrator
 1. Setup the 'subscribe calendar' permissions for your roles
 1. Add 'Calendar Subscription' to the enabled modules for your project